 By Tim Lambert

-The original drink was, of course, water or Adam's ale as it is sometimes called.
+The original drink was, of course water or Adam's ale as it is sometimes called.
 However when people invented farming they invented other drinks.
 It is believed that beer was invented before writing.
 Certainly in Ancient Egypt beer was a common drink.
 People drank it from large containers through straws (to avoid drinking debris floating in the drink).
 In northern Europe the Celts also drank beer.
 After the Romans conquered Britain brewing continued.
 In the Ancient Middle East wine was also a common drink.
 It was drunk by 4,000 BC.

 In the 12th and 13th centuries vines were grown in England due to the mild climate of that time.
 However in the 14th century the Earth cooled and the practice ended.
 Wine was imported from France and Germany and so it was expensive.
 Wine was also imported from the Eastern Mediterranean.
 It was called Malmsey wine, which is a corruption of Monemvasia, a town famous for its wine.

 The origins of vodka are lost in the mists of time but it is believed it was first made in Eastern Europe during the Middle Ages.

 Life in the Middle Ages

 In the 16th century it was not safe to drink water so for ordinary people drinking ale or beer was essential.
 Young children drank milk but usually only the poorest people drank water.

 Tudor housewives were expected to brew their own beer although it was also sold commercially.
 In the 16th century beer was not just a drink it was also a food.
 It contained valuable nutrients.

 In Tudor Times cider and perry were common drinks in certain parts of England.
 However in the 17th century cider making reached a peak.

 Wine was still the drink of the wealthy as it had to be imported.
 Wine was still imported from France and Germany but an increasing amount was imported from Spain and Portugal.
 Sweet wine was still imported from the Eastern Mediterranean.
-In the 16th century wine was often flavoured with spices.
+In the 16th century wine was often flavored with spices.